JetBrains/amper/docs/Documentation.md

 ### Dependency/Version Catalogs

-There are several types of dependency catalogs that could be used in Deft:
+There are several types of dependency catalogs that could be used in Amper:
 - dependency catalogs provided by toolchains (such as Kotlin, Compose Multiplatform etc.),
 - user-defined dependency catalogs,
 - Gradle version catalogs from [*.versions.toml files](https://docs.gradle.org/current/userguide/platforms.html#sub:conventional-dependencies-toml).